gy180/website/README.md

 # Website

-Website leads to Tic Tac Toe game and To Do list.
+A website with two different pages, a tic tac toe game and a to do list.

+The goal of the project was to simply learn html css and node.js.

 Tic Tac Toe game is finished.